justinlevi/justinlevi.github.io/_posts/2016-06-28-acquia-bolt-setup-front-end-bootstrap-behat-testing.md

 ***How this project helps:***

-Leveraging Bolt takes the guess work out of trying to get many desperate technologies to all work in concert.
-Bolt can also help create a unified development platform for larger teams, which should improve productivity.
-Bolt has the potential to positively impact everything from onboarding new developers to continuous delivery of a product.
+Leveraging BLT takes the guess work out of trying to get many desperate technologies to all work in concert.
+BLT can also help create a unified development platform for larger teams, which should improve productivity.
+BLT has the potential to positively impact everything from onboarding new developers to continuous delivery of a product.

 Teams can focus on the unique business impact of their project versus spending time on how the project architecture should look.